KINGSTON BUTTER FACTORY TO BECOME CULTURAL HERITAGE AND PERFORMING ARTS HUB

-This follows a decision by Council in August to no longer locate an innovation hub in the KBF building, but instead pursue other more viable options elsewhere in Logan.
-The rest of the KBF Cultural Precinct Redevelopment Project is continuing as planned, including creating the city’s largest outdoor event space.
+This follows a decision by Council in August 2019 to no longer locate an innovation hub in the KBF building, but instead pursue other more viable options elsewhere in Logan.
+The rest of the KBF Cultural Precinct Redevelopment Project is continuing as planned, including creating the city’s largest outdoor events space.

-As well as the theatre, the KBF building is proposed to also include:
+As well as the theatre, the KBF building will also include:

 - flexible studio space for rehearsals

 - multi-purpose function and event spaces